Chase Sapphire Reserve card review

 Chase Sapphire Reserve vs. Amex Gold

 The American Express® Gold Card has fewer travel credits than other luxury cards, but its annual fee is much more affordable.
-It is particularly rewarding for foodies, including a generous rewards rate on restaurants and U.S. supermarket purchases.
+It is particularly rewarding for foodies, including a generous rewards rate on worldwide restaurants and U.S. supermarket purchases.
 If you want to earn travel rewards, but your spending is largely focused on everyday purchases at restaurants and U.S. supermarkets, the Amex Gold can be a very lucrative option and a great entry point to the world of luxury travel cards.

 How to use the Chase Sapphire Reserve: